vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

-Must-gathers however are just archives with enormous amout of YAML and nobody enjoys exploring them.
-In order to speed up the investigations we've created an app to run a fake kubernetes cluster from must-gather archives.
-This spawns a kube-like API, so developer can just use `kubectl` and other tools to explore must-gather as if it was a live cluster.
+Must-gathers however are just archives with enormous amount of YAML and nobody enjoys exploring them.
+In order to speed up the investigations we've created an app to parse must-gather archives and spawn a kube-like API server, so developer can just use `kubectl` and other tools to explore must-gather as if it was a live cluster.

 ---
 <!-- .slide: class="image-only" -->